 Also among Mr. Wester’s professional honors is his inclusion each year since 2004 in Chambers USA: America’s Leading Lawyers for Business for both Business Litigation and Labor & Employment.
 According to Chambers’ sources, “Wester is universally lauded by peers and clients,” one of whom notes, “He has exceptional intelligence and wit, and is a very strong advocate who is able to operate at all levels of the case.”

 Benchmark Appellate has recognized Mr. Wester as one of ten Fourth Circuit Litigation Stars in North Carolina.
 In addition, he has regularly appeared in Business North Carolina’s annual listing of the state’s “Legal Elite.”
-Mr. Wester is consistently named in North Carolina Super Lawyers, being named the past five years as one of the Top 10 attorneys in the publication’s annual peer review rankings.
+Mr. Wester is consistently named in North Carolina Super Lawyers, being named six years as one of the Top 10 attorneys in the publication’s annual peer review rankings.

 In 2009-2010, Mr. Wester served as President of the North Carolina Bar Association.